Use Measured Boot

 Implementation

-2) The keylime_agent will also send the contents of /sys/kernel/security/tpm0/binary_bios_measurements
+The keylime_agent will also send the contents of`/sys/kernel/security/tpm0/binary_bios_measurements`

-4) The very same keylime_verifier will take the boot log, now deemed “attested” and compare it against the “measured boot reference state”, according to the “measured boot policy”, causing the attestation to fail if it does not conform.
+The very same keylime_verifier will take the boot log, now deemed “attested” and evluate it against the measured boot policy, causing the attestation to fail if it does not conform.

 How to use

-The simplest way to use this new functionality is by providing an empty “measured boot reference state” and an accept-all “measured boot policy”, which will cause the keylime_verifier to simply skip the aforementioned step 4.
+The simplest way to test this functionality is by providing an empty measured boot policy with the accept-all measured_boot_policy_name specified in keylime.conf, which will cause the keylime_verifier to simply skip the aforementioned step 4.

 An example follows: